CaucherWang/CaucherWang.github.io/_pages/about.md

 5) Broad applications of high-dimensional indexes, e.g., Retrieval-Augmented Generation (RAG)

 Welcome to contact me via [zeyuwang21@m.fudan.edu.cn] if you are interested me and my research works.

-My address is 2205 Songhu Road, No.2 Interdisciplinary Research Building, E4009, Shanghai, China
+Office address: 2205 Songhu Road, No.2 Interdisciplinary Research Building, E4009, Shanghai, China

 Welcome to see my [Chinese tech blog](https://www.jianshu.com/u/d015902c6d09) for the summarizations and comments on recent papers and advanced techniques!